Tattoo FAQs

 Sanitation?

 Each artist is blood born pathogen certified.
 All equipment is single use and disposed of after each individual use.
 Our shop keeps to an impeccable practice of cleanliness and sanitation, and even employs a professional cleaning service to keep to the highest standards.
-We are like THAT good.

 Aftercare